rickstaa/stable-learning-control/docs/source/utils/runner.rst

 Command Line Interface
 ======================

-This CLI can be used to invoke the utilities of each of the four MLC modules directly.
+This CLI can be used to invoke the utilities of each of the four BLC modules directly.
 You can use the following command to check which utilities are available quickly:

 .. code-block:: bash

-    python -m machine_learning_control.run --help
+    python -m bayesian_learning_control.run --help

-The MLC package currently contains the following utilities:
+The BLC package currently contains the following utilities:

 +---------+--------------------+------------------------------------------------------------------------------------------------------------------------------+
 | Module  | Utility            | description                                                                                                                  |